The Galactus Trilogy: "The Coming of Galactus!"

 After wrapping up the Inhumans story of the previous issue, the story moves to the Silver Surfer as he soars through the Andromeda Galaxy, earning the attention of the Skrulls.
-Terrified, the Skrulls do everything they can to conceal their world from the Surfer's perceptions, explaining to an inexperienced Skrull that wherever the Silver Surfer appears, his master, Galactus, cannot be far behind.
+Terrified, the Skrulls do everything they can to conceal their world from the Surfer's perceptions; it is explained to an inexperienced Skrull that wherever the Silver Surfer appears, his master, Galactus, cannot be far behind.

 Back on Earth, the Fantastic Four witness the entire skyline appearing to be engulfed in flame.
-At the Baxter Building, Reed sequesters himself inside his laboratory to analyze the situation.
+At the Baxter Building, Reed Richards sequesters himself inside his laboratory to analyze the situation.
 The flames in the sky dissipate, giving way to an unending field of space debris.

 The powerful being known as the Watcher appears inside Reed's laboratory.
 He explains that he is responsible for the atmospheric disturbances, for he has been attempting to conceal Earth's existence from the attention of the Silver Surfer.
 He further explains that the Surfer is the advance scout of Galactus, a powerful cosmic being that consumes the elemental energies of entire worlds, leaving them as little more than dried, lifeless husks.

 The Surfer investigates the Watcher's debris field and finds Earth hidden beneath it.
 He flies to the roof of the Baxter Building and sends out a cosmic signal for Galactus.
 The Fantastic Four race to the top of the building, and the Thing rams into the Surfer, knocking him off the building.
 In the sky above, Galactus' planet-devouring world ship emerges over Manhattan.
 The giant Galactus exits the ship and declares his intention to consume the entire world.

 "If This Be Doomsday!"

 The Watcher tries to appeal to Galactus to leave Earth alone.
 When diplomacy proves not to work, the Human Torch and the Thing try to attack Galactus to no effect.
 The Watcher tells them to return to their base and he will contact them shortly.

 Galactus continues to assemble his planet-devouring device and the Watcher explains that there is a device upon Galactus' home planet that could stop him.
 Meanwhile, the unconscious Silver Surfer wakes up in the apartment of Alicia Masters.
 She learns of the Surfer's mission and appeals to him to turn against his master and help save the Earth.

-When the Fantastic Four begin attacking Galactus' almost completed device, the planet-eater sends his cyborg Punisher to keep them out of his way while he repairs it.
-Making use of this distraction and delay, the Watcher boosts Johnny's powers so that he may travel to Galactus' planet and retrieve the weapon they need to defeat the world-devourer.
+When the Fantastic Four begin attacking Galactus' almost completed device, Galactus sends his cyborg Punisher to keep them out of his way while he repairs it.
+Making use of this distraction and delay, the Watcher boosts Johnny's powers so that he may travel to Galactus' planet and retrieve the weapon they need to defeat Galactus.
 Alicia convinces the Surfer to help save the Earth.